microsoftgraph/aspnet-connect-rest-sample/README.md

 ## Prerequisites

+Try out the [Get started with Office 365 APIs](http://dev.office.com/getting-started/office365apis?platform=option-dotnet#setup) page which simplifies registration so you can get this sample running faster.

 To use the Office 365 ASP.NET MVC Connect sample, you need the following:
 * Visual Studio 2015 installed and working on your development computer.